RAD Studio and Delphi 10.4 Sydney are available now!

 class operator Finalize(var Dest: TMyRecord);

-You need to write the code for the two class methods, of course, for example logging their execution or initializing the record value -- here we are also logging a reference to memory location, to see which record is performing each individual operation:
+You need to write the code for the two class methods, of course, for example logging their execution or initializing the record value -- here we are also logging a reference to the memory location, to see which record is performing each individual operation:

 class operator TMyRecord.Initialize (out Dest: TMyRecord);